-God's Forgiveness Of Us.
+i) God's forgiveness of us.
 God has already forgiven all our sins through the blood of Jesus.
-At times we do still sin.
-Yet, we are still righteous, even when we sin.
+At times we do sin.
+Yet, we are still righteous, even when we sin ii) Our forgiveness of others.
+Under the new covenant we do not forgive to be forgiven but because we are forgiven